w3c/Guide/meetings/mixed-mode.md

  ?Are there any unique requirements or desiderata for the new group calendar system to support hybrid meetings?

 (for training) For subgroups, Chairs should create multiple events

-## Room Setup Expectations (Ralph)

-?Should we attempt to provide equipment to be able to use a meeting room that has insufficient built-in conferencing equipment

-?If we provide equipment, how much setup time should we expect to require

 ## References